aayush-srivastava/Calculator/README.md

-A simple calculator application created for a college assignment.
+A simple calculator created for a college assignment.